alotoftype/frontend-take-home/README.md

 | `test` | Runs project tests and type check |

 ## Spec
-- You should spent three hours maximum working on this project
+- We expect you to spend three hours working on this project
+- What you’re going to be working on is essentially a multi-part form wizard; don’t worry about the name pre-approval
+- We are not particularly interested about specific knowledge on React or any other piece of technology
+- The idea of this project is to simulate a working environment similar to the one you will find with our team; we want to see how you would perform given these constraints
 - The design files were built using [Figma][figma] and should be available [here (under the “D_Happy-Path” page)][figma-file]
 - Do not worry about a mobile version; focus on building a great desktop experience
 - Do not worry about browser support; assume we only support the latest and greatest versions of modern browsers
 - Build the UI as close to the design file as you can
 - We do not believe in “pixel-perfect”; make sure the UI looks consistent by approximating or tweaking values from the already available theme values but avoid one-offs and magic numbers